NNPDF/pinecards/README.md

     more than one, comma-seperated numbers.
   - `description`: A short description of the process/observables.
 Make sure to include also the name of the experiment and the centre-of-mass energy.
-  - `hepdata`: The DOI pointing to the experimental data.
+  - `hepdata`: The DOI pointing to the experimental data, or a comma-separated list of DOIs.
+Preferably this points to specific tables of the observables specified below, as the hepdata entries usually show many of them.
-  - `x1_label`: The name of the first (second, third, ...) observable.
+  - `x1_label`: The name of the first (`x2_label` = second, `x3_label` = third,
+    ...) observable.
   - `x1_label_tex`: The name of the observable, written in LaTeX.
   - `x1_unit`: The unit of the observable (typically `GeV`).
 If this key is not present, the corresponding observable is assumed to be dimensionless.